Mental Health Care While Abroad

 Some stress is normal particularly as you are adjusting, but ongoing and increasing stress is not.
 You want to look for a change in your sleep pattern (more or less), change in appetite (more or less), trouble concentrating, worrying, isolating, increase in use of alcohol and loss of interest in enjoyable activities.
 If you notice any of these signs, seek help by reaching out to your program and asking for their support.
 If symptoms worsen, contact the Brandeis Study Abroad Office.
 If you are having thoughts of suicide, inform your program and ask to be taken to an emergency room.

-A regular sleep routine, eating well, exercising, maintaining a healthy schedule, exercising good judgment about the use of alcohol, utilizing supports, staying in touch with family and friends from home (only once a week) are all good coping strategies.
+A regular sleep routine, eating well, exercising, maintaining a healthy schedule, exercising good judgment about the use of alcohol, utilizing supports and staying in touch with family and friends from home (only once a week) are all good coping strategies.

 The Brandeis Counseling Center cannot provide therapeutic support to students who are not on campus.
 If you feel you need support, reach out to your program and ask them to assist in locating help.